Brittany-Potato/mission-4/README.md

 - To run the backend: node server.js

 - To run w/Docker: Docker compose up --build
+Ensure you are in the correct directory ..
+Mission 4 main not mission 4(Frontend)

 ## ~~~ Components in the frontend